itekus009/WA---clinic/patients/BlackCat.md

 ```

-Now it is waiting to be operated.
+Now this cat is waiting to be operated.